-- Three-Year Plan savings goals will be set consistently with the Act on Climate to ensure EE programs contribute an appropriate share of carbon emissions reductions. - Clearly articulate the Company's understanding of the minimum necessary contribution from EE that is consistent with a pathway to meeting Act on Climate goals - Establish a clear barometer for EE program contributions to Act on Climate goals that is more rigorous than recent claims related to producing any amount of net GHG emissions reductions, by coordinating with the Executive Climate Change Coordinating Council (EC4) and other stakeholders to determine what constitutes EE program consistency with the Act on Climate. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The gradual phaseout of fossil fuel heating equipment incentives should aim to outpace the timeline for Act on Climate greenhouse gas emissions reduction targets to ensure the final net zero target is met on or before 2050. - The Company will set and achieve specific goals for replacing all electric resistance heating with air source heat pumps. - The plan should prioritize replacing electric resistance heating in low- and moderate-income households to reduce their energy burdens.
-Annual targets for replacements should be included in each plan and reported on a quarterly basis.
+- 2024-2026 EEThree-Year Plan savings goals will be set consistently with the Act on Climate to ensure EE programs contribute an appropriate share of carbon emissions reductions. - Clearly articulate the Company's understanding of the minimum necessary contribution from EE that is consistent with a pathway to meeting Act on Climate goals - Establish a clear barometer for EE program contributions to Act on Climate goals that is more rigorous than recent claims related to producing any amount of net GHG emissions reductions, by leading coordination coordinating with the Executive Climate Change Coordinating Council (EC4) and other stakeholders to determine what constitutes EE program consistency with the Act on Climate and 2025 Climate Strategy. - Adjust 2024-2026 Annual Plan goals to align with legislative updates to statewide climate goals in the event that such updates are passed following development of the 2024-2026 Three-Year Plan.
+This includes, but may not be limited to, the 2025 Climate Strategy6 being developed by EC4 to achieve net-zero emissions by 2050. - The Company will reduce investment in fossil fuel heating equipment and increase investment in weatherization. - The Company will designgradual phaseout of fossil fuel heating equipment incentives and programs to encourage electric options overoutpace the timeline for Act on Climate greenhouse gas, emissions reduction targets to ensure the Act on Climate final net--zero target is met on or before 2050. - The Company will design and implement efforts at scales that attract contractors to EE programs and serve entire neighborhoods simultaneously to mitigate additional natural gas infrastructure development.